volcano-sh/kubegene-website/content/docs/guides/tool.md

 ## Tool overview

-Software tools which gene sequencing use.
+Software tools which genome sequencing use.
 It is a mirrored package of bioinformatics software.
 The tools can be programmed into the workflow in series or independently.
 We will provide a number of public tools, and users can create custom tools.
 All the tools are stored in a sequencing tool repository.

 ## Tool format